 What is an umbilical hernia?

-An umbilical hernia is caused by a weakness in the layer of muscle of the abdominal wall, just behind the umbilicus (belly button).
+An umbilical hernia is a lump at the umbilicus (belly button).

 What are the benefits of surgery?

 Your child should no longer have the hernia.
-Surgery should prevent your child from having any of the serious complications that a hernia can cause in adult life.
+Surgery should prevent your child from having any of the serious complications that a hernia can cause in adult life, and allow them to return to normal activities.

 Are there any alternatives to surgery?

-If your child is over three years old and they still have an umbilical hernia, the hernia is unlikely to close on its own.
+If your child is over 3 years old and they still have an umbilical hernia, the hernia is unlikely to close.

 What does the operation involve?